 Crane Point Museum

-As you approach the Crane Point Museum be sure to notice the beautiful handcrafted large bas-relief cooper doors with scenes of the Florida Keys' underwater sea life.
+As you approach the Crane Point Museum be sure to notice the beautiful handcrafted large bas-relief copper doors with scenes of the Florida Keys' underwater sea life.

 To pause the slideshow, place your cursor over photo.